klingtnet/klingt.net/klingt.net/pages/about.rst

 Contact
 =======

-Write a mail or get in touch with me via Jabber, you can reach me on both ways via:
+The easiest way to get in touch with me is to write me a mail or to talk to me via Jabber.
+I am using the same address for both:

 .. code::
     :class: kn-reverse

     ten.tgnilk@znila

 Interests